76 Rue de Rennes,

 “West Side Story”, after a long run at the Georges V continued at the Arlequin for years.
 Around the 1980’s a new owner gave a new name, the Cosmos for a new policy of exclusive Russian movies and a 70mm Russian projector was installed.
 Operated by an art film chain and again named the Arlequin, the movie theatre was renovated in the 1990’s returning to the pre-Cosmos decor with blue colours and “Roman” curtain and a screen curtain.

-In 2001, two more screens were added, taking over the space of a night club (the former famous Rose Rouge of the 1950’s).
-During 2003 summer season a 70mm print festival with Hitchcock’s “Vertigo” and Jacques Tati’s “Play Time” was an occasion to enjoy the fine stereo sound and wide screen of the 500 seats auditorium.
+In 2001, two more screens were added with 102 and 98 seats, taking over the space of a night club (the former famous Rose Rouge of the 1950’s).
+During 2003 summer season a 70mm print festival with Hitchcock’s “Vertigo” and Jacques Tati’s “Play Time” was an occasion to enjoy the fine stereo sound and wide screen of the 395 seat auditorium.

 Just login to your account and subscribe to this theater